Birds of Prey

 The Vultress hisses at this but jovially, as if the brute meant to laugh.
 The surrounding vultures don’t make a sound, their eyes speaking volumes.
 ‘I never took you for a fool, osprey, but you may be taken yet.
 What do you know of this hawk flock?
 What experience do you have with their scarlet tails?’

 She cocks her head sideways at this.
 ‘That’s not what I received through the channel, Hilaetos, and my fiends are apt to agree with me.’
 Three more vultures join the huddle around the osprey, a dirty pupil inside a red iris with blacks where the whites should be.
-‘The eagles are no closer to migration than you are, Lord Hilaetos, though we may all be much closer than any of us would suspect.’
+‘The eagles are no closer to migration than you are, Sea Hawk, though we may all be much closer than any of us would suspect.’

 Above them a hawk shrieks, garnering attention from all but one.
-Two red-tails approach from The Basin, as if riding the tailfeathers of the osprey.
+Two red-tails approach from The Basin, as if riding the tailwinds of the osprey.
 They circle the muster once and then both shriek in unison before beelining to the mouth of the Wanaque River.
-When Lord Hilaetos looks back, he catches the leer of The Vultress.
+When Lord Hilaetos looks back, he catches the stony leer of The Vultress.

-‘They’ve not sent multiple scouts before, Hilaetos, at least not at once.
-They came from your courtyard, did you not know you were being followed?’
+‘They’ve not sent multiple scouts before, Hilaetos.
+At least, not at once.
+They came from your courtyard – did you not know you were being followed?’

 ‘Yes, too.
 As you did the hawks.’

-Four more vultures join the huddle.
+Another triad of vultures join the huddle.
 The flame begins to smolder, suffocated by smoke.

 The Vultress sends, ‘You are a damned fool after all, Hilaetos, a damned one indeed,’ before rising to her gray-skinned feet and spanning her great wings, the feathers black as bedrock scorched by the dying embers of the giants’ nightly bonfires.